-You can read more on deadlines in the introduction of present manual.
-I would advise the clubs to start working on their licensing application well in advance and to please reach out to the Danish League administration or DBU's licensing administration if necessary and particularly in connection to a possible qualification for European club competitions.
+Every year the licensing regulations are reviewed and this February, the clubs must yet again apply for a licence for the upcoming season.
+You can read more about the deadlines in the introduction to this manual.
+I encourage all to start the process in due time prior to the deadline and to please reach out to the administrations of the Danish League or DBU if necessary and particularly in relations to a potential qualification for European football.

-I wish you the best of luck - with your licence application, the end of season and not least, the qualification for next year's 3F Superliga and UEFA club competitions.
+I wish you the best of luck with your application and not least the Spring season and the qualification for next year's 3F Superliga and UEFA Club Competitions.

-Thomas Christensen, President of the Board of the Danish League
+Thomas Christensen, President of the Danish League